-This is by no means an exhaustive list, but provides an overview of some of the core employee rights that employers need to consider in the daily running of the business.
+This is by no means an exhaustive list, but provides an overview of some of the core employee rights that employers need to consider in the daily running of the business and employees should be aware of too.
 So, without further ado, here’s our A-Z of employee rights:

 Workers are entitled to 5.6 weeks of statutory holiday leave a year; this includes workers with irregular hours, as well as those with fixed working times.
 For employees who work 5 days a week, this usually amounts to 28 days’ leave per year.
 The statutory amount can include bank holidays.
 When employees work for less time than this, their entitlement is calculated pro rata to work out their equivalent leave amount.

 You will need to ensure that holiday entitlement is calculated correctly so all employees receive the correct amount of statutory entitlement.
 You may also need to reinstate holiday entitlement if an employee is sick during their annual leave.